 DAY TRIPS FROM BUDAPEST

-Budapest is not the only place worth visiting in Budapest.
+Budapest is not the only place worth visiting in Hungary.
 There are many stops close to Budapest accessible by train such as Eger (Bull’s Blood wine region), Hévíz (one of the world’s largest thermal lakes), and Miskolctapolca (the spa in a cave).
 There are also lots of towns to visit which are less than two hours by car such Esztergom, Siófok, Lake Balaton, Tapolca, Badacsony and don’t forget the see the Danube Bend!
 Here’s our advice on day trips from Budapest.

 HOW MUCH DOES HUNGARY COST?